hw6476ym/mag7-claude/README.md

-# Mag 7 Supply Chain Explorer
+# TOP 100 COMPANIES Supply Chain Explorer down to

-Interactive 8-tier supply-chain map of the Magnificent 7 (Apple, Microsoft, Alphabet, Amazon, Meta, Nvidia, Tesla):
+Interactive 8-tier supply-chain map of the top companies of the world all the way to mines and electric grid.

 **Companies → Products → Assembly Plants → Components → Specialty Fabs → Refined Materials → Refineries → Mines**